nxp-mcuxpresso/mcuxsdk-examples/_boards/mimxrt700evk/driver_examples/jpegdec/jpegdec_examples_readme.md

     - No flow control
 3. Build the project, this project uses RK055MHD091 panel by default, to use use other panel, change the macro DEMO_PANEL in mcux_config.h.
-Which number represents which panel can be found in display_support.h.
+Which number represents which panel can be found in display_support.h and mcux_config.h.
 4. Download the program to the target board.
 5. Launch the debugger in your IDE to begin running the demo.